 Well GOOD MORNING!
-It's 10 A.M. and I see you've arrived on time for our first annual Clothesline Art Show, Sale and Auction!
+It's 10 AM and I see you've arrived on time for our first annual Clothesline Art Show, Sale and Auction!
 And what a fine day it is for this event!
-The rain we prayed for has cleared away and the oppressive heat went right along with it.
-God must smile upon art shows for little kids, that's got to be the explanation!
+Last week's rain has cleared away and the oppressive heat went right along with it.
+God must smile upon art shows for little kids!
 Okay!
 You look anxious to get started.
 Why not go right ahead and park your car wherever it's convenient and then join me over at the ticket booth.
 I'll be here every step of the way to make sure you have the best experience possible without missing a single thing!

 |Brielle, one of today's talented artists, is the first to arrive.
 She brought mommy and daddy with her.|

 Almost ready?
 We're waiting to make sure all tickets are sold before we enter the first gallery.
 While we watch daddies wrangle over prices with our astute little gatekeepers, allow me to point a few things out.
 Our artists are wearing personalized visors so you can easily identify them.
 You will pay them directly after you've made your choices from among the extensive collection you'll see ahead of you.
 The main gallery includes ten matted works from each artist in a range of media.
 Are most of them abstract?
 Well, yes!
 Yes, they all are!
 At least this year.
 But that's actually a good thing!
 Nonrepresentational work fits nicely into anyone's decor and after today you won't have a single square inch of empty space on your walls!
 Trust me!